-July 1, 2016 - Health care practitioners can start certifying intractable pain patients.
+July 1, 2016 - Health care practitioners started certifying intractable pain patients.

-August 1, 2016 – Patients certified for having intractable pain become eligible to receive medical cannabis.
+August 1, 2016 – Patients certified for intractable pain became eligible to receive medical cannabis.

 Advisory Panel and Public Input

 - Summary of Public Comment on Adding Intractable Pain as a Qualifying Condition for the MN Medical Cannabis Program (PDF)

 Literature Review and Grading of Evidence

 The Minnesota Department of Health contracted with the Minnesota Evidence-based Practice Center to do a systematic literature review and grading of evidence on cannabis use for treating chronic non-cancer pain.
 The Medical Cannabis for Non-Cancer Pain: A Systematic Review (PDF) resulted from that work.